alexdrone/ui_dsl_deprecated/README.md

 ```

 The daemon will look for changes in your *.refl.less* files and refresh the instance of your app in the simulator.

-###Why Reflektor and not Pixate Freestyle or XYZ?

-There are many libraries that offers a way to style native controls, but many times they have a completely different rendering pipeline that makes them incompatible with vanilla custom made uikit controls and they don't offer low level control over the styling of your components.

-Moreover the aim of these libraries is to port *all of the CSS practices and philosophy* to the iOS platform, and this is often an overkill and not an optimal fit.

-Reflektor was made with UIKit in mind: it takes full advantage of all the capabilities UIKit offers out-of-the-box (such as *size classes*, *appearance selectors* and more) - it doens't fight the platform.

-With Reflektor you can have fine control over when a stylesheet property is computed and applied in the lifecycle of UIView.

-Furthermore the properties defined in the scope a stylesheet selectors are purely *keyPaths*, making it straight-forward to style custom components or supply custom appearance selectors to a view.

-Additionaly ReflektorKit is **extensible** - it allows you to write plugin and extensions (for example to parse a custom kind of value, or define a custom condition for the rules to be computed)

 ##Getting started